Billy Squier: Personal life

 In 1985, Squier hired a helicopter from the Prince of Nepal and offered $10,000 in cash to two helicopter pilots to land him on the summit of Mount Everest.
 They turned him down, saying that it was too dangerous.

+In 2002, Squier married Nicole Schoen, a German professional soccer player.
+They divided their time between a home in Bridgehampton, Long Island and an apartment in The San Remo on Central Park West in Manhattan, New York City.

+Squier had been, as of 2016, an active volunteer for the Central Park Conservancy for more than 17 years, physically maintaining 20 acre of the park, as well as promoting the Conservancy in articles and interviews.
+He also supported the Group for the East End and its native planting programs on eastern Long Island.